Numbers presented in charts

 Explanatory notes to figure 1

 Since 5 July 2021, the number of sources increased among all age groups with the exception of children aged 0 to 3 years.
-This age group is rarely a source of infection.
-The numbers in this group remain fairly constant and are low.
+This age group is not often a source of infection.
+The numbers in this group remain fairly stable.
 As children grow older, they are more likely to become a source.
 Compared to adults, children are still less likely to be a source of infection.
-Since 26 July 2021, the number of sources decreased among all age groups.
+Since the end of November, the number of sources among children in all age groups has remained roughly the same.
+The number of sources among adults (≥18) increased during the same period.

-Percentage of infected contacts according to the age of the sourceSkip chart and go to datatable
+Percentage of infected contacts according to the age of the sourceSkip chart Percentage of infected contacts according to the age of the source and go to datatable

 Figure 2: The percentages of people (in source and contact tracing) who tested positive for SARS-CoV-2 and infected another person, per age group, per week*.